amiralhafiz/Router-Manager/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Personal Use License](LICENSE).
-You are free to use, modify, and distribute the code with proper attribution.
+You are free to use and modify the code for non-commercial purposes with proper attribution.

 ---